-STTM market parameters are currently required to be reviewed in accordance with rule 492 of the National Gas Rules (NGR).
-This requires completion of the review no later than 6 months after the completion of each reliability standard and settings review under clause 3.9.3A of the NER (with this due by September 1, 2022).
+STTM market parameters are currently required to be reviewed in accordance with Rule 492 of the National Gas Rules (NGR).
+This requires completion of the review no later than 6 months after the completion of each reliability standard and settings review under clause 3.9.3A of the NER (with this due bypublished on 1 September 1, 2022).
 No similar requirement exists for a review of the parameters used in the DWGM.
-AEMO is using the occasion of an STTM review to undertake a third-party review the DWGM parameters also.
+AEMO is using the occasion of an STTM review to undertake a third-party review of the DWGM parameters-also.